Return180bpm/blog-astro/src/content/posts/Day 7.md

 ---
 title: Before the Almost
-date: 7.8.2022
+image:
+    url: /daycards/day-7.svg
-imgAlt: >
+    alt: >
         A squarish image, the creamy light background melting into the background of the page.
 A series of concentric blobs using this week's color palette - from outside in: canary yellow, fleshy red, a very dark brown they call old burgundy and in the middle the same creamy color as the background.
 Text - "Day 7" giant and stretched, hovering like a blimp at the top of the image, behind the blobs.
 Text - "100 Days of Design", the words neatly stacked in the bottom right corner.
+tags: ['#100DaysOfDesign', morose]
+pubDate: 7.8.2022
 ---

 -   thought about how we are supposed to write dates in the English-speaking world and how far removed that is from how we speak\